tonethar/IGME-235-Shared/tutorial/web-apps-6.md

 **Be sure you can answer the "WHY" questions above!**

-- **Important:** If you have not yet done the [Random Phrases-2](HW-wa-random-phrases-2.md) homework, go check it out.
-See the mycourses dropbox for the actual due date.

-- **Important:** If you have not yet done the [Image Gallery](HW-wa-image-gallery.md) homework, go check it out.
-See the mycourses dropbox for the actual due date.

-- You should also check out [Chibi Card Matching](HW-chibi-matching.md) game demo.  (not currently available)

 <hr><hr>

 | <-- Previous Unit | Home | Next Unit -->